Adeemy/end-to-end-ml/README.md

 # End-to-end ML Project Template
  A template for end-to-end ML project for tabular data.

-### Environment setup
-- To create virtualenv using pip:

-  python3.10 -m venv .my-env

-- To remove virtual environment:

-  sudo rm -rf .my-env

-- To add a virtual env in bash file to activate it automatically when openning new bash terminal:

-  nano ~/.bashrc                  # Install nano if needed

-  source .my-env/bin/activate     # Add this at the end of bashrc file then hit the following to save changes: ctrl(^) + X, ctrl(^) + Y, then hit Enter.

-- To authenticate with Hugging Face:

-  python -m pip install huggingface_hub

-  huggingface-cli login
+The repo is still under deveploment.

-# To run repo
+# Usage

 - Generate raw dataset